tjesi/TTM4205/README.md

 ## Piazza Forum

-We will use Piazza as forum in this course.
+We will use Piazza as a forum in this course.
 Go to [piazza.com/ntnu.no/fall2023/ttm4205](https://piazza.com/ntnu.no/fall2023/ttm4205).
 The sign-up code is: **3dnp6nmmz59**

 ## Course materials

-The course materials are the lecture slides and the assignements.
+The course materials are the lecture slides, references therin, and the assignments.
-This includes referred papers and recordings given in the slides.

-We do not require that you buy any books, but can recommed the following:
+We do not require that you buy any books, but can recommend the following literature:

   1. *Serious Cryptography* by Jean-Philippe Aumasson at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/serious-cryptography/9781593278267)
   2. *Real-World Cryptography* by David Wong at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/real-world-cryptography/9781617296710)

-Additional great resources in applied cryptography is:
+Additional great resources in applied cryptography are:

   - *A Graduate Course in Applied Cryptography* by Dan Boneh and Victor Shoup at [toc.cryptobook.us](https://toc.cryptobook.us)
-  - *Introduction to Modern Cryptography* by Jonathan Katz and Yehud Lindell at [akademika.no](https://www.akademika.no/realfag/matematikk/introduction-modern-cryptography/9780815354369)
+  - *Introduction to Modern Cryptography* by Jonathan Katz and Yehud Lindell at [akademika.no](https://www.akademika.no/realfag/matematikk/introduction-modern-cryptography/9780815354369) or [NTNU University Library](https://bibsys-almaprimo.hosted.exlibrisgroup.com/permalink/f/11qff65/BIBSYS_ILS71538829360002201)

 ## Portfolio Assignment